 Head-to-head or body-to-body contact.
 This may occur as children or family members play or interact closely.

 Proximity of stored belongings.
-Storing infested clothing in closets, in lockers or on side-by-side hooks at school, or storing personal items such as pillows, blankets, combs and stuffed toys in proximity at home can permit lice to spread.
+Storing infested clothing in closets, lockers or on side-by-side hooks at school, or storing personal items such as pillows, blankets, combs and stuffed toys in proximity at home can permit lice to spread.

 Items shared among friends or family members.
 These may include clothing, headphones, brushes, combs, hair decorations, towels, blankets, pillows and stuffed toys.